A Beginners Quick Start Guide to Git for WordPress

 8. Stage Changes to a Git Repository

 With Git you can first stage changes before committing them.
-This allows you selective commit changes that you’ve made instead of just lumping all changes into one big commit.
+This allows you to selectively commit changes that you’ve made instead of just lumping all changes into one big commit.

 For example, say you’ve been working on a custom plugin but you also need to update some of your other existing plugins.
 By using staging, you can select only the plugin updates that need to be made and stage those changes, but leave your other custom work alone.